 Again, I thank the Seanad for facilitating this debate.
 Most speakers have welcomed the proposal to remove the offence of blasphemy from the Constitution.
 If it is passed here today, the work of the Referendum Commission can begin in earnest.
 An order has already been made under the Referendum Act to establish the independent statutory Referendum Commission for the purpose of the referendum which is planned to be held on 26 October next, at the same time as the presidential election.
 Again, I think it is good practice to do that because, as mentioned by Senator Bacik and others, it reduces the cost and also facilitates people going to the polls in that they will be voting in the presidential election, and when they are there, they can also give their views on this.
 I understand that, in accordance with the Act, the Chief Justice has nominated Ms Justice Isobel Kennedy to act as chairperson to the commission.
 The principal purpose of the commission is to prepare, publish and distribute to the electorate statements containing a general explanation of the subject matter of the referendum proposal, to promote awareness of the referendum and to encourage the electorate to vote.
 The Government is immensely grateful to the commission for the work it will undertake.

 A number of points have arisen in the debate.
 Some Senators, in particular Senator McDowell, queried the retention of the reference to sedition or indecent matter.
 I agree that the language is somewhat outdated but this referendum is not a general modernisation of the Constitution.
 The context is one aimed at removing a provision which may inhibit legitimate freedom of expression because it has the potential to criminalise that expression.
 There is positive harm here which the proposed constitutional amendment is intended to address.
 That amendment, if agreed, will also be a small step in emphasising the fact we are a tolerant and inclusive society where diversity and pluralism are evident and where engagement between those with different value systems can take place free of the shadow which the constitutional provision creates.
 These broader issues around diversity and tolerance do not arise in respect of the reference to sedition and indecency.
-Indeed, I am sure we can all agree it is right and proper that there would, for example, be an offence relating to the production and distribution of child pornography.
+I am sure we can all agree it is right and proper that there would, for example, be an offence relating to the production and distribution of child pornography.
 Senator McDowell mentioned in his comments that it would want to be very extreme indecency.
-However, such damaging material is out there and very available, which we should all be very concerned about.
+However, such damaging material is out there and very available, about which we should all be very concerned.

 I am not sure whether Senator McDowell is for or against the proposal.
 I did not hear him say one thing or the other in the end.
 However, I welcome the questioning, which is important.
 We have general support for the Government's proposal in the House, which I welcome.
-Hopefully, the tone of the campaign to come will also be respectful.
+I hope the tone of the campaign to come will also be respectful.
 I hope that when people see the merits of the proposal, they will vote for deletion.
 As I said, there have been repeated calls over the years for the removal of the blasphemy reference from the Constitution and there have been many advocates for change in this area.
 It has taken quite a while to bring this to the Houses but we now have an opportunity to deal with the matter and put it to the people.
 We are a modern and democratic society where freedom of expression is a core value and we no longer need a constitutional provision, however notional, that acts as an undesirable check to that value.
 I very much hope the proposal to remove the offence of blasphemy will get widespread support on 26 October next.

-By way of response to Senator Mullen, the existence of our current constitutional provisions in regard to blasphemy creates an imperative to give effect to that provision in primary legislation.
+By way of response to Senator Mullen, the existence of the current constitutional provisions in regard to blasphemy creates an imperative to give effect to that provision in primary legislation.
 It does not matter that there have been no successful prosecutions of the offence in living memory.
 The provision is there and it identifies Ireland, however incorrectly, as a country which does not value freedom of expression and as a country which gives constitutional protections to a concept which many would regard as obsolete.
 Its very existence supports those in other countries where the concept of blasphemy has a very real meaning, a meaning which can entail considerable suffering for those who fall to be punished under the law which supports it.
-Senator Bacik and others have alluded to the fact our situation has been used in other jurisdictions in support of that.
+Senator Bacik and others have alluded to the fact that our situation has been used in other jurisdictions in support of that position.

 Senator Mullen also raised the possibility that the blasphemy reference should be replaced by a general provision to include a prohibition on incitement to religious hatred.
 In reaching its decision as to the course of action to be followed, the Government is conscious of the fact the provision relating to incitement to hatred is likely to prove very difficult to draft at a practical level.
 Furthermore, the Government took the view that the Constitution was not the place to address this matter and that the specifics of any incitement to hatred provisions were best addressed in primary legislation, which could, if necessary, evolve over time in an organic way.

-Again, I thank colleagues for a good debate and for raising some important matters.
+Again, I thank colleagues for a good debate and raising some important matters.
 I look forward to the remaining Stages.

 - Thirty-seventh Amendment of the Constitution (Repeal of offence of publication or utterance of blasphemous matter) Bill 2018: Second Stage